 As part of the adaptation of its Board of Auditors to the regulations, the Company has installed a permanent (standing) Board of Auditors currently composed of three members and their corresponding alternates who are elected at the Ordinary General Meeting of Shareholders with term of office to run until the next Ordinary General Meeting of Shareholders following their election, reelection being permitted.
 Under Brazilian Corporate Law, holders of Preferred Shares have the right to elect through a separate vote, one member of the Board of Auditors to represent their interests.
 Likewise, minority groups of shareholders with voting shares also have the right to elect one member of the Board of Auditors through a separate vote.
-However, irrespective of circumstances, the common shareholders have the right to elect the majority of the members of the Board of Auditors and their respective alternates, elected at the Company's Board of Auditors and their respective alternates, elected at the Company's Board of Auditors and their respective alternates, elected at the Company's Board of Auditors and their respective alternates, elected at the Company's Board of Auditors and their respective alternates, elected at the Company's Board of Auditors and their respective alternates, elected at the Company's last Ordinary General Meeting of Shareholders:
+However, irrespective of circumstances, the common shareholders have the right to elect the majority of the members of the Board of Auditors.
+Set forth below are the names, ages and positions of the members of the Company's Board of Auditors and their respective alternates, elected at the Company's last Ordinary General Meeting of Shareholders:

-Name Birthday Member Position Year First Elected Bolívar Charneski 08/22/1950 Effective 2011 Tarcisio Beuren 11/15/1953 Effective 2017 Aramis Sá de Andrade 01/24/1965 Effective 2022 Herculano Aníbal Alves 02/27/1953 Alternate 2017 João Odair Brunozi 02/07/1953 Alternate 2021 Maelcio Maurício Soares 12/15/1960 Alternate 2021
+Name Birthday Member Position Year First Elected Bolívar Charneski 08/22/1950 Effective 2011 Tarcisio Beuren 11/15/1953 Effective 2017 Aroldo Salgado de Medeiros Filho 10/01/1970 Effective 2023 Herculano Aníbal Alves 02/27/1953 Alternate 2017 João Odair Brunozi 02/07/1953 Alternate 2021 Marcelo Rodrigues de Farias 10/03/1969 Alternate 2023